 Rolfe Betterment Incorporated (RBI) organizes the annual Greater Rolfe Days celebration held in July as well as other projects such as the community-wide garage sale, bingo nights, and a holiday visit by Santa Claus.
 Philanthropic and service organizations include Friends of the Library, PEO Sisterhood, and Rolfe Lions Club.

-Other services and facilities not always found in small towns include a full-fledged public library with an up-to-date computerized cataloging system, RAMS Grocery Store, Powers Funeral Home, artisans, electricians, a veterinary clinic, an attorney, a licensed massage therapist, and the United Bank of Iowa.
+Other services and facilities not always found in small towns include a full-fledged public library with an up-to-date computerized cataloging system, Rolfe Heartland Convenience Store, Powers Funeral Home, artisans, electricians, a veterinary clinic, an attorney, a licensed massage therapist, and the United Bank of Iowa.
 The latter is an independent institution that is much more than a bank with financial planning, and insurance under its roof and the staff often going beyond the call of duty to serve the community.
-Other enterprises that set Rolfe apart include Dutchland Dairy with a herd of 700 cows; the Flower Bin greenhouse; and Wagner Truck and Autos for used vehicles.
+Other enterprises that set Rolfe apart include Dutchland Dairy; the Flower Bin greenhouse; Rolfe Auto Parts, and Wagner Truck and Autos for used vehicles.

 Rolfe has a strong educational heritage and had a full K-12 program until 1990 when its last senior class graduated.
 Rolfe then became part of the Pocahontas Area Community School District and, for a number of years, was home to some elementary classes and the PAC Middle School.